-Update: Benjamin Straley performed for Donald Trump: One would have hoped he would have higher standards than that!
+Update: Benjamin Straley performed for The Orange Man: One would have hoped he would have higher standards than that!
 The following is my statement on the Presidential Inaugural Prayer Service held at Washington National Cathedral in the District of Columbia on el 21 de enero de 2017/the 21st of January 2017.

 Readers may know that most musicians who were asked to perform for the coronation/inauguration of The Orange Man (TOM, and hereinafter referred to as TOM) said “NO!”
 One-by-one they refused.
 Good for them.
 They stood on some principles.
 They had their integrity, self-respect and dignity.

 Then there are other musicians whom I’ve lost all respect for and that’s because there was another event that was part of the inauguration where the musicians did not refuse to perform for El Hombre Naranja/TOM and his sidekick, and that’s what this article is about.

 To begin with, why is there a Presidential Inaugural Prayer Service in a nation where there is supposed to be a separation of church-religion and state?
 I wasn’t about to watch this Presidential Inaugural Prayer Service video just as I didn’t watch the coronation/inauguration.
 This prayer service should have been included as part of the “Boycott the Inauguration” movement.
 But that would have required possessing some principles and convictions on the part of the staff at WNC.
 I scanned through their video of this prayer service and saw enough of it with the sound off to comment on it.
 I have lost all respect for everyone at Washington National Cathedral who took part in this Presidential Inaugural Prayer Service and that’s because they stand for nothing.
 That is so typical of Democrats, and I suspect most (if not all) of the staff at WNC are Democrats considering that the District is a city of mostly Democrats and devout Hillarybots/Obamabots.